WeaveSolutions/Template/docs/Theming/ThemingGuide.md

 ### 3. Wrapping Your App with ThemeProvider

 Ensure your app is wrapped with the `ThemeProvider` to make theme information available throughout your application.
-Update both `apps/next/pages/_app.tsx` and `apps/expo/App.tsx`:
+Update `apps/next/pages/_app.tsx`, `apps/expo/App.tsx`, and `apps/tauri/src/App.tsx`:

 #### For Next.js (`_app.tsx`):